gmihir/college-shark/README.md

     flask run

-  Now the server should load on http://127.0.0.1:5000/ and load the server.
+  Now the server should load and localhost:3000 will work with the backend.
 If there is any error on the install To leave the venv in terminal, simply type 'deactivate' (without the quotes)

   IMPORTANT NOTES

-  1. Bug with changing the window.location.href in Login.js and Signup.js.
-The success will reroute to the actual website url, and not stay within localhost... for now just click the back arrow and it will take you to the localhost /loginhome/dashboard url parameter

-  2. If the home page renders in a weird look, refresh the page and see if it fixes it
+  1. If the home page renders in a weird look, refresh the page and see if it fixes it